One instant I was serenely seated at the computer and the next I was startled to discover myself standing in Neil Rassmussen's living room.

 Such is the power of just one Simon & Garfunkel melody.
 Ready or not, "I Am a Rock" always sends me 1800 miles north and 35 years south, back to my summer-of-69 baseball buddy.

-Neil Rassmussen played first base on our Little League team, Winn Stevens Buick, named after the team's sponsor.
+Neil Rassmussen played first base on our Little League team, Winn Stephens Buick, named after the team's sponsor.
 For never meeting Winn, our minor-league team sure lived up to his name, finishing the year 19-0, Winn-ing every game, including the St. Louis Park championship.

 As 12-year-olds, with a summer off from school, in the middle of this winning streak, life was good.